Python gmxapi exception hierarchy

 _gmxapi C++ extension module) so that they are easily catchable from Python.

-Exceptions defined in the
+Should C++ exceptions defined in the

 _gmxapi module should derive from

-Users of the Python package should be able to use
+Is it a priority that users of the Python package should be able to use

 Developer documentation should describe how exceptions propagate and how they are catchable in both directions between Python and C++, with explanations of caveats for exceptions originating in different binaries or Python packages.